luce-labs/.github/profile/README.md

 ### Luce Labs
 <p>we are either cracked devs or we are close</p>

-blending cutting-edge technology with creativity while we get
+blending cutting-edge technology with creativity